 - Norepinephrine reuptake inhibitors (NRIs) – Types of drugs that acts as a reuptake inhibitor for norepinephrine (noradrenaline) and epinephrine (adrenaline).
 They are most often used in treating ADHD and narcolepsy but also for depression, anxiety, and panic disorders.

 There are different forms of psychotherapy that can help a person with depression cope and recover.
 In addition to psychotherapy, patients are often given guidelines to manage their depressive symptoms at home.
-Common recommendations are relaxation practices like yoga and meditation and other self-help techniques.

 - Interpersonal Therapy: This form of talk therapy focuses on resolving issues around a person’s relationships and life circumstances.
 The basic concept behind this form of therapy is that relationships are the root cause of psychological distress.